Royal Liverpool Golf Club: Course Review, Tee Times and Key Info

 Built in 1869, on what was then the racecourse of the Liverpool Hunt Club, Hoylake is the second oldest of the English seaside courses, after Westward Ho!
 It's one of the very best links in England.

-The club has played host to The Open Championship on 12 occasions with recent winners Rory McIlroy and Tiger Woods demonstrating the quality of golf demanded by this excellent course.
-The Open returns to Hoylake this July.
+The club has played host to The Open Championship on 13 occasions with recent winners Brian Harman, Rory McIlroy and Tiger Woods demonstrating the quality of golf demanded by this excellent course.

 At the tip of the Wirral peninsula and set on fairly flat ground, it’s a superb layout with beautiful greens and wonderful natural contours.
 Always maintained in immaculate condition, there are some uniquely memorable golf holes to experience at Hoylake.
 It’s a course where emphasis is placed on strong driving and tee shots must be threaded between punishing bunkering.

-Major works have been undertaken in preparation for July 2023, with advice from course architect Martin Ebert and overseen by Royal Liverpool’s experienced Course Manager Craig Gilholm.
+Major works were undertaken in preparation for July 2023 and the most recent Open Championship to be contested at Hoylake, with advice from course architect Martin Ebert and all overseen by Royal Liverpool’s experienced Course Manager Craig Gilholm.

-Playing any championship course allows you to test your ability against what the best in the world experience and Hoylake is a true example of this.
+Playing any championship course allows you to test your ability against what the best in the world experience and I always find Hoylake is a true example of this.
 The opening few holes ease you into the round although good shots are still required.

 Once into the heart of the round all aspects of your game will be tested, and you will need all of them to be working to score well.
 Accuracy is key throughout especially as you reach the back nine.
-Subtle run-off areas around the greens can cost you shots.
+I always enjoy the subtle run-off areas around the greens that can cost you shots but give you options.
 It's a great test.

 Hoylake